 - Sea dragons disguise themselves as seaweed, or leaves, to avoid predation.

-- The sea dragon has fins along the side of its head which allow it to direct itself.
+- They have fins along the side of its head which allow it to direct itself.

-- It has been known for sea dragons to move up to 150 m in one hour.
+- It has been known for them to move up to 150 m in one hour.

 - Sea dragons don’t have a direct predator.

-- They are recognized as a Totally Protected Species in South Australia.
+- They are recognized as a Protected Species in South Australia.

 - Since they are shy creatures, so when encountering a human, they drift away.

-- Just like scuba equipment, sea dragons use swim bladders to maintain buoyancy.
+- Just like scuba equipment, they use swim bladders to maintain buoyancy.

 FAQs